Loads of practical ideas for improving the daily experiences and treatment outcomes of mental health inpatients

 A Happy Partnership

-Marion Janner set up Star Wards following her time as a detained inpatient.
-She was struck by how wonderful the staff are and how hampered they were by the impoverished environment.
-Since then, we have co-created with wards lots of lovely, practical, attractive resources and schemes which are helping thousands of patients to have more therapeutic and enjoyable admissions.
-Staff are also finding their roles more fulfilling (“It’s what I came into nursing to do”) and friends and family are appreciating more relaxed visits and other contact with their loved ones in hospital.
+Our former CEO Marion Janner OBE set up Star Wards following her time as a detained inpatient.
+She was struck by how wonderful the staff were and how hampered they were by the impoverished environment.
+Since then, Bright (the charity which runs Star Wards) has co-created with wards lots of lovely, practical, attractive publications and schemes which are helping thousands of patients to have more therapeutic and enjoyable admissions.

 Here’s a sample of what staff and patients have said about why they appreciate being involved with Star Wards:

 “In my opinion every acute ward in the country should implement as many of the Star Wards ideas as they possibly can.
-I have never known an initiative to be met with such enthusiasm by the staff that actually work on our wards.
-Somehow it manages to combine improvements in the quality of care for patients with improvements in job satisfaction for our front line staff – a winning combination.”
+I have never known an initiative to be met with such enthusiasm by the staff that actually work on our wards.”

 “Patients feel more empowered, this creates more motivation, improved relationships between staff and patients, staff and staff, less division, more optimistic attitude, improved mental health for patients and some discharges which I believe have happened sooner.”